catalyst-cloud/python-openstack-odooclient/docs/managers/currency.md

 date: date
 ```

-The current date to which the currency rate is up to date.
+The age of the set currency rate.

 ### `decimal_places`